 In the navigation panel, under the Network & Security section, go to Key Pairs

 Enter a name for the new key pair and click Create

 Note: When you click Create, your browser will download a private key file.
 This must be kept secure in a place where you can always find it.
 If this file is lost or deleted, it is difficult to regain access to your EC2 instance.

-To start an HA stack of SFTP Gateway:
+To spin up an HA CloudFormation stack of SFTP Gateway: